richtt18/RAmazon/README.md

 ## Clone Ramazon Repository
 In the console, navigate to the directory where you wish to install RAmazon.

-Type ```git clone https://github.com/richtt18/RAmazon.git``` to clone the repository.
+Then type ```git clone https://github.com/richtt18/RAmazon.git``` to clone the repository.
 This will create a local copy of RAmazon files on your system.

 ## Packages
 All dependencies are tracked in the provided package.json and package-lock.json files.
 In the console, navigate into the cloned directory ("ramazon") and type ```npm install``` This will install the following NPM packages: